Flash Forward Incubator

 Fosters all voices of youth and gives them the platform to participate in their community and share their vision to create a sense of belonging and inclusiveness.

-Lead Education Coordinator
+National Education and Program Coordinator

 In conversation with Rachel Burns

 Ontario art student receives more than $2M in scholarship offers

 Toronto arts student receives more than $2-million in scholarship offers